Shopify/mobile-buy-sdk-ios/README.md

 All generated request models are derived from the `GraphQL.AbstractQuery` type.
 Although this abstract type contains enough functionality to build a query, you should never use it directly.
 Instead, rely on the typed methods provided in the generated subclasses.

-Let's take a look at an example query for a shop's name:
+The following example shows a sample query for a shop's name:

 ```swift
 let query = Storefront.buildQuery { $0